Title

 Appellant intentionally set fire to his house, threatening neighbors and causing damage to neighboring properties; convicted of simple arson, not destructive arson.

-The Court reiterated the settled test for conviction based on circumstantial evidence: (a) there must be more than one circumstance; (b) the facts from which the inferences are drawn must be proven; and (c) the combined circumstances must produce moral certainty that the accused, to the exclusion of others, committed the crime.
-The circumstances must form an unbroken chain leaving no reasonable doubt as to guilt.
+The Court underscored that no one saw the appellant set the house on fire.
+For that reason, the trial and appellate courts relied on circumstantial evidence, which may sustain conviction when: there are more than one circumstance; the facts from which inferences are drawn are proven; and the combined circumstances lead to moral certainty that the accused, to the exclusion of all others, committed the crime.
+The Court reiterated that the circumstances must form an unbroken chain that leaves no reasonable doubt.

 ...continue reading